murchie85/McMurchies-Open-Labs/Devops Placement/README.md

 - Complete Learning Outcomes section
 - Complete Learning resources Section
 - Complete Delivery Outcomes
-- Obtain access to some of the tools which can be done in short time - speak to Hurriyet, Myself and Mani to ascertain which ones they are.
+- Obtain access to the tools which won't take long to get access to - speak to Hurriyet, Myself and Mani to ascertain which ones they are.
 - Read through Fusion portal and DevOps sharepoint to become aquatinted with our department

 # LEARNING OUTCOMES